-Many businesses with a locally based market miss the chance to optimize effectively for local search.
-Often they put too much focus on main keyword terms and ignore the long-tail keywords can mean losing out on the potential traffic from local people and companies.
+Many businesses with a locally based market miss the chance to optimize effectively for local search engine rank.
+Often they put too much focus on main keyword terms and ignore the fact that not using long-tail keywords can mean losing out on potential traffic from local people and companies.

-As we teach at the Search Engine Academy, long-tail terms (i.e. those that are multiple words and phrases, or keywords which may not be the highest traffic but have a consistent audience), can bring more traffic to your site over time than the top ranking keywords.
+As we teach at the Search Engine Academy, long-tail terms (i.e. those that are multiple words and phrases, or keywords which may not be the highest traffic but have a consistent audience), are a search engine ranking factor that can bring more traffic to your site over time than the top ranking keywords.

 You can repeat this search exercise for all the top keywords for your business to create a more extensive and comprehensive list to work with for your website optimization.

-To achieve the best results in local search, you need to include local terms – but many businesses still neglect this important step.
-So you gave a great opportunity to rise to the top!
+To achieve the best results in local search, you need to include local terms.
+Many businesses still neglect this important step, so you gave a great opportunity to rise to the top!
 Don’t forget to include geographic areas that you serve and location information of your place of business (if applicable)–this is helpful so the search engines show your content to the people in the correct locations.

 Pull up a map of your local area and write down all the counties, towns, and neighborhoods where your service can be provided or where your potential customers might live.
 Including these place names in your content will generate yet more traffic from the search engines.

-At the end of this exercise, you should have good list of 100s of keywords and phrases.
+At the end of this exercise, you should have a good list containing hundreds of keywords and phrases.
 Even a very small business with only a single product can find lots of ideas–the length of your own list may surprise you!